joeynunzio/homework-1/README.md

 ### 12. Website I don’t like

-What's one webpage you like?
+What's one webpage you don't like?
 Why?
 Honestly, I don't like FaceBook.
-I know it's probably the most popular Social Media site, but I find it a terrible time waster.
+I know it's a popular Social Media site, but I find it a terrible time waster.

 ### 13. Resources

-Where is a good place to look for information about HTML tags? w3schools.com, Khan Academy, and for quick information: http://www.simplehtmlguide.com/cheatsheet.php along with https://www.markdownguide.org/cheat-sheet/
+Where is a good place to look for information about HTML tags? https://www.w3schools.com/ is a great resource for learning about HTML tags, and for quick information: http://www.simplehtmlguide.com/cheatsheet.php along with https://www.markdownguide.org/cheat-sheet/

 ### 14. HTML Versions

 Which version of HTML are we covering in this class?
 What is it's DOCTYPE tag?
+We have been covering HTML5 in class.
+It's DOCTYPE tag is <!DOCTYPE html>, which tells the browser that it is an HTML document.

-What is XML?
+What is XML? eXtensible Markup Language is a markup language that focuses on carrying data.

 What is XHTML?
+XHTML is an XML-based HTML.
+It serves the same function as HTML, but with the same rules as XML documents.
+These rules deal with the structure of the markup.
+XML is a meta language.

 ### 15. HTML

 Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?
+Web pages are ASCII (plain text) files.

 Are HTML files interpreted or executed?
+Interpreted, by a browser.

 ### 16. Browser versioning

 Which versions of Microsoft Internet Explorer support the `<nav>` tag?
+IE9.

 ### 17. HTML Validity

-What is one tool that can tell you if you have written valid HTML?
+What is one tool that can tell you if you have written valid HTML?  https://validator.w3.org/

 ### 18. Accessibility

 What does "Accessibility" mean in the context of web development?
+Accessibility is the word used to describe whether a product can be used by people of all abilities and disabilities.
+For instance, a website is accessible if all people, including disabled and elderly people, can use it.

 What types of people does accessibility concern?